 Self-employed retirement account contributions

-If you have a self-employed retirement account (like an SEP, simple IRA, solo 401(k), or Keoghs), the contributions you can make are based off the salary your S-Corporation pays you.
+If you have a self-employed retirement account (like an SEP, simple IRA, solo 401(k), or Keoghs), the contributions you can make are based on the salary your S-Corporation pays you.
 Not only does making these retirement account contributions reduce your tax burden, they also help you maximize your retirement funds.
 For additional reading, see this article by The Tax Advisor.

-As you can see, the S-Corporation tax savings are not always 100% beneficial.
+Recommendation: As you can see, the S-Corporation tax savings are not always 100% beneficial.
 We recommend speaking with an accountant regarding saving money on taxes while balancing that with long-term tax and retirement strategies.

 At this point, you may be thinking, “How do I determine a reasonable salary?”